ANL-CEEESA/MIPLearn/src/docs/usage.md

 ```

 !!! note
-    To install MIPLearn in another Python environment, switch to that enviroment before running `make install`.
+    To install MIPLearn in another Python environment, switch to that environment before running `make install`.
 To install the package in development mode, run `make develop` instead.

 ### Using `LearningSolver`